GarlicDebug/quick-quizzer-android-app/README.md

-# Final Project belonging to Reise Campbell
+# Final Project for Mobile Application Development

+An android application that lets you create and store True/False questions then quiz yourself on them.